Paleo lemon bars with a super creamy, cashew-based vegan and no-bake topping! Full of lemon flavor and maple-sweetened.

 This “only” makes an 8″x8″ pan but you can cut the bars pretty small.
 They’d be great for Easter!
 These carrot cake paleo magic cookie bars from Food Faith Fitness would also be a great option for Easter dessert!

 Lemon bars can sometimes be sickeningly sweet.
 I love lemon curd but regular lemon bars are just too much for me.
 These lemon bars are definitely different!
+For another not-so-sweet treat, try my vegan paleo lemon cookies.

 Imagine key lime pie – but with lemon.
 There’s no maple or cashew taste.
 Just lemon.
 That said, if you hate cashews, don’t make these.